phucsinhhome/ps-gcs-syncer/file-processing/README.md

 The implementation helps to process binary file in different integration aspects.
 So far, it contains following use cases:

-- UC 1: Download binary file via REST API and store it into local preconfigured difrectoy
+- UC 1: Download binary file via REST API and store it into local preconfigured directory
 - UC 2: Download binary file via REST API and store it into SFTP server
 - UC 3: Download binary file via REST API and store it into Object Storage
 - UC 4: Upload binary file from local storage to SFTP server